 -

-Greater physical strain : It's not that you're going to run out of energy after a kilometer, but an off-center wheel adds resistance to pedaling, and that ends up being noticeable on long rides.
+Greater physical wear and tear: It's not like you're going to run out of energy after a kilometer, but an off-center wheel adds resistance to pedaling, and that ends up being noticeable on long rides.

-What does it mean to center a bike wheel?
+What does it mean to center a bicycle wheel?

-Truing a bike wheel, as it is called, may sound like a very technical task, but it is actually simpler than it seems.
-Basically, it consists of making sure that the wheel rim turns straight, without deviating to the side or jumping up or down.
-This is key to making your bike work as it should and, above all, to making pedaling comfortable and safe.
+Truing a bike wheel, as it stands, may sound very technical, but it's actually simpler than it seems.
+Basically, it involves making sure the wheel rim turns straight, without veering sideways or jumping up or down.
+This is key to ensuring your bike works as it should and, above all, to ensuring that pedaling is comfortable and safe.

 What exactly does it consist of?

 When the wheel is properly centered, the rim rotates evenly in all directions.
-However, there are two main problems that can occur if it is not centered:
+However, there are two main problems that can arise if it's not centered:

 -